 4. I got an internship

 Part of my QLC has been coming back to things that bring me the most joy, like cooking.
-I reached out to a restaurateur in my community and asked if I could cook in her kitchen one night a week, and she said yes!
+I reached out to a restaurateur in my community and asked if I could cook in her kitchen one night a week, and landed myself an internship.
 It has gotten me out of my comfort zone and into a new environment, and I'm becoming a better cook as a result.
 Not to mention, cooking is a serious practice in mindfulness, especially in a fast-paced kitchen.
 The free meals don’t hurt, either.

 I'm learning that it's always okay to ask.
 Some generous soul will eventually support you if you’re authentic and gracious.